 Who Pays For It?

-Groups responsible for supporting Cub Scouting are the boys and their parents, the pack, the chartered organization, and the community.
-The boy is encouraged to pay his own way by contributing dues each week.
+Groups responsible for supporting Cub Scouting are the youth and their parents, the pack, the chartered organization, and the community.
+The Cub Scouts is encouraged to pay their own way by contributing dues each week.
 Packs also obtain income by working on approved money-earning projects.
-The community, including parents, supports Cub Scouting through the United Way, Friends of Scouting enrollment, bequests, and special contributions to the BSA local council.
+The community, including parents, supports Cub Scouting through Friends of Scouting enrollment, bequests, and special contributions to the BSA local council.
 This financial aid supports leadership training, outdoor programs, council service centers and other facilities, and professional service for units.

-Recognition is important to young boys.
-The Cub Scouting advancement plan provides fun for the boys, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with boys on advancement projects.
+Recognition is important to our youth.
+The Cub Scouting advancement plan provides fun for the kids, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with Cub Scouts on advancement projects.

 Bobcat.
 The Bobcat rank is for all boys who join Cub Scouting.

 Wolf.
-The Wolf program is for boys who have completed first grade (or are age 8).
+The Wolf program is for youth who have completed first grade (or are age 8).
 To earn the Wolf badge, a boy must pass 12 achievements involving simple physical and mental skills.

 Webelos.
-This program is for boys who have completed third grade (or are age 10).
-A boy may begin working on the Webelos badge as soon as he joins a Webelos den.
-This is the first step in his transition from the Webelos den to the Boy Scout troop.
-As he completes the requirements found in the Webelos Handbook, he will work on activity badges, attend meetings led by adults, and become familiar with the Boy Scout requirements—all leading to the Arrow of Light Award.
+This program is for youth who have completed third grade (or are age 10).
+A youth may begin working on the Webelos badge as soon as they joins a Webelos den.
+This is the first step in their transition from the Webelos den to the Scouts BSA troop.
+As they complete the requirements found in the Webelos Handbook, they will work on activity badges, attend meetings led by adults, and become familiar with the Scouts BSA requirements—all leading to the Arrow of Light Award.

 Cub Scouting means "doing."
-Everything in Cub Scouting is designed to have the boys doing things.
+Everything in Cub Scouting is designed to have the youth doing things.
 Activities are used to achieve the aims of Scouting—citizenship training, character development, and personal fitness.

 Many of the activities happen right in the den and pack.
 The most important are the weekly den meetings and the monthly pack meetings.